Shout, Shout the "Battle Cry of Freedom"

 This is my favorite game in years--and no one plays it.

 For the last decade, I've always come back to Napoleonic Wars.
 It is one of my favorite games of all time.
-But a long time has passed since its heyday, and with time, so fades the player count.
-These days it's mostly dead.
+But an eon has passed since its release, and it is mostly dead today.

-But a hole remained in the genre of mount-and-musket multiplayer mayhem.
-It is therefore unsurprising that newer, prettier games have rushed to fill the gaps.
+So a hole remained in the genre of mount-and-musket multiplayer mayhem.
+It is therefore unsurprising that newer, prettier games have rushed to fill the gap.

 A slightly different take on this kind of game is the forever-EA War of Rights.
 Instead set in the US Civil War, War of Rights is a line battle simulator, with a heavy emphasis on local voice chat and roleplaying.
-I kickstarted the game literally eight years ago, and am sad to report it's received almost no new content since then--although it still receives updates.
+I kickstarted the game eight years ago, and am sad to report it's received almost no new content since then.

 Most engagements in WoR consist of 300-yard shootouts between ranks of Secesh and Yanks, where the resolution on my monitor is too low to actually render whoever I'm supposed to be shooting at.
 Your time will be spent reloading and firing off toward smoke clouds.
-There's no scoreboard or pop-up when you kill someone, so you'll never even know if you're getting hits.
+There's no scoreboard or pop-up when you kill someone, so you'll never know if you’ve scored a hit.
 Because reloading is a simple animation--and not somehow mechanized with an active process--you're mostly doing nothing during this time except staring at your screen, hoping you don't get shot.

-Developed by Napoleonic Wars' original team at Flying Squirrel Entertainment, Battle Cry of Freedom is a near-identical recreation of the original Warband DLC that ignited its own niche multiplayer genre, reskinned for the US Civil.
-And it is so fucking good.
+Developed by Napoleonic Wars' original team at Flying Squirrel Entertainment, Battle Cry of Freedom is a near-identical recreation of the original Warband DLC that ignited its own niche multiplayer genre, reskinned for the US Civil War.

 Shouting the Battle Cry of Freedom

 Blue coats line up across from gray.
-Bayonets are affixed to barrels.
+Bayonets are affixed beneath barrels.
 Stocks are brought to shoulders.
-There are hundreds of men on the field, but only twenty players.
-They can be identified by their epaulets and sleeve insignias (for North or South, respectively).
+There are hundreds of men on the field, but only twenty players: they can be identified by their epaulets and sleeve insignias (for North and South, respectively).
 Each commands a legion of bots between ten and one hundred strong.

-The command to fire at will is given.
-Suddenly the ranks ignite in streaks of orange lightning from white powder stormclouds.
-A thunder of death follows.
-The kill feed in the upper left floods with a tsunami of names red and blue.
+The command is given to fire at will.
+The ranks ignite, and streaks of orange lightning shoot from white powder stormclouds.
+The thunder of death follows.
+The kill feed in the upper left floods with a tsunami of names both red and blue.
 You take a hit to the neck; a gory death animation plays, and your regiment is now without its colonel.

-Bannerlord has a Commander Battle multiplayer mode, but Battle Cry of Freedom is the first musketry-based game since the original Warband DLC to feature bot-commanded soldiers led by player officers.
-Choose your regiment, from Berdan's Sharpshooters to the 52nd Massachusetts (of Glory fame) and the Virginia Military Institute, and lead them victory--as an officer, on the ground.
-Do this all as Civil War-era popular music (courtesy of the 2nd South Carolina String Band) aggressively plays through your speakers--just like Beethoven in the lost days of Napoleonic Wars before.
+Battle Cry of Freedom is the first musketry-based game since the original Warband DLC to let players lead swarms of bots.
+Choose your regiment, from Berdan's Sharpshooters to the 54th Massachusetts (of Glory fame) and the Virginia Military Institute, and lead them to victory--as an officer, on the ground.
+Do this all as Civil War-era music (courtesy of the 2nd South Carolina String Band) thunders through your speakers, just as Beethoven did in the lost days of Napoleonic Wars before.

-But while Commander Battle is a notable--and incredible--feature of the game, it, like its predecessor, similarly features normal Battle, Siege, and Deathmatch modes, where players go head-to-head as individual soldiers.
-When the playercount supports them, these are even more enjoyable than Commander Battle.
-An attention to detail and focus on historicity, without yielding gameplay to "realism," makes BCoF's gameplay relentlessly enjoyable.
-A suite of Civil War-era weapons--sabers, revolvers, muskets, shotguns, and carbines--gives variety, while intelligently designed maps force interesting engagements with minimal time-wasting (my biggest problem with both Holdfast and WoR by far).
+Commander Battle is the most notable feature of BCoF.
+But like its predecessor, it also features normal Battle, Siege, and Deathmatch modes, where players go head-to-head as individual soldiers.
+When the playercount supports them, these are as much fun as they ever were in “Napoleonic Wars.”
+An attention to detail and focus on historicity, without yielding gameplay to "realism," makes BCoF relentlessly fun.
+A suite of Civil War-era weapons gives variety, while intelligently designed maps force interesting engagements with minimal time-wasting (my biggest problem with both Holdfast and WoR by far).

 But earlier this year, the game's 2.0 update added cavalry and significant polish to the extant systems.
-At this juncture the game went on a deep sale, and thousands of new players were brought into the base.
-For a solid two week period in March there were regularly 300 players in Siege and Battle gamemodes.
-The resultant mass-scale exchanges of first/third person bayonet and sword brawls and musket sniping sessions are among the most fun I have ever had in a video game.
-Shootouts with Colts and Springfields, where no one ever has more than six shots on tap at a time, are tense and thrilling without fail.
-A 100-player team deathmatch in this context beats out mindless first person shooting ten times out of ten.
+The game went on a deep sale, and thousands of new players started playing.
+For a solid two week period in March there were regularly 300 players in Siege and Battle game modes.
+The ensuing mass musket mayhem is the most fun I have ever had in a multiplayer game.
+A shootout when neither side can afford to miss makes every press of the trigger thrilling.
+A 100-player team deathmatch is so much more enjoyable with muskets than with assault rifles.

 And then everyone stopped playing.